This section covers general administrative tasks for day-to-day management of the Rhino SLEE, its components and entities deployed in it.

 The with-node-arg variants create/update (as necessary) per-node state for the requested nodes.
 All specified nodes must be in the required prerequisite state to transition to the target state.

-This behaviour is new in Rhino 3.0.0.
 It affects the start/stop/activate/deactivate/wait-til rhino-console and Ant tasks.

 |The pool clustering mode is a feature introduced into Rhino in version 3.2.
 When using this mode of operation, deployment, management, and configuration state is not replicated between individual cluster nodes as happens when using the pre-existing Savanna clustering mode.
 To avoid confusion, almost all with-node-arg variants of management commands and JMX methods restrict the node (or node array) argument such that only the node the management operation is being performed on may be specified.
 This avoids situations such as executing the operation on node 101 to set the per-node SLEE state for node 102, but the operation not having any effect because node 101 does not replicate the change to other pool cluster nodes.|